-Cassava anthracnose is a plant pathology of the aerial parts of cassava stems, petioles and fruits.
-The objective of this study is to analyze the diversity of symptoms of cassava anthracnose in Côte d'Ivoire and then to identify and characterize the pathogenic fungal species that are derived from them.
-Surveys were carried out throughout the country from July to November, in 2014, 2015, 2016 and 2017.
-Infected samples consist of stems cut with a small number of superficial cankers (0.3%), deformed (25.77%), lesioned and necrotic (65.18%) stems and petioles.
-Also, withered and dried apical buds (8.76%) were collected.
-Fungal pathogens derived from the fungal alteration mycoflora of cassava aerial parts are of the genus Colletotrichum gloeosporioides (35.08%), the genus Fusarium sp (27.19%) and the genus Botrytis sp.
-(19.73%) and undetermined strains (17.98%).
-These different genera have revealed a diversity by their morphological and microscopic characteristics.
-They applied a parasitic pressure of 80% and 100% for an average aggressiveness index of 3 and 4 respectively for the genus Botrytis sp and the genera Colletotrichum gloeosporioides and Fusarium sp.
-The mycoflora of alteration of the aerial organs of cassava, linked to the symptoms of anthracnose, is composed of genera of great economic importance and great scientific interest.
+Cassava anthracnose is a plant disease that affects cassava stems, petioles and fruits.
+The objective of this study was to analyze the diversity of symptoms of cassava anthracnose in Ivory Coast and then to identify and characterize the associated fungal genera.
+Surveys were carried out in all agricultural zones of the country from July to November, in 2014, 2015, 2016 and 2017.
+Infected samples consisting of stems cut with a small number of superficial cankers (0.3%), distorted stems (25.77%), and necrotic stems and petioles (65.18%) were collected.
+Also, withered and dried apical buds (8.76%) were harvested.
+Fungal pathogens derived from samples were Colletotrichum gloeosporioides (35.08%), Fusarium sp.
+(27.19%) and Botrytis sp.
+(19.73%) genera and undetermined strains (17.98%).
+Genera were characterized by morphological and microscopic characteristics.
+Parasitic pressure increased to 80 and 100% respectively for Botrytis sp. genus and Colletotrichum gloeosporioides and Fusarium sp genera.
+Fungal genera have caused lesions on stem and petioles in green house with diameters sizes 46, 71 and 72 mm respectively for genera Botrytis sp, Fusarium sp and Colletotrichum gloeosporioides.
+Aggressiveness index of Botrytis sp. genus was 3 and 4 respectively for Colletotrichum gloeosporioides and Fusarium sp. genera.
+The mycofloral alteration of the aerial organs of cassava, linked to the symptoms of anthracnose, is composed of genera of great economic importance and scientific interest.

-Key words: cassava, anthracnose, mycoflora, Colletotrichum gloeosporioides, Fusarium sp.
-Botrytis sp.
+Key words: cassava, anthracnose, mycoflora, Colletotrichum gloeosporioides, Fusarium sp, Botrytis sp.